vpatov/1337rootkit/README.md

 		installs the rootkit module

-Illustrations of the basic requirements:
+Steps to test the basic requirements:

 	1) Hide specific files and directories from showing up when a user does "ls" and similar commands i)ls ii)lsmod rootkit module and files that have '1337' in their name will be hidden

 	2) Modify the /etc/passwd and /etc/shadow file to add a backdoor account while returning the original contents of the 		files (pre-attack) when a normal user requests to see the file
 		i) sudo cat /etc/passwd
 		ii) sudo cat /etc/shadow
 			the above two files should not show content related to user 'rtry'(the backdoor account)